OpenSource-GH/dumsor-tracker-api/readme.md

 ### Application Workflow
-- Authentication: The application does not require authentication.
-Users can submit data without creating an account.
+- Authentication: The application will require authentication.
+Users can view data without creating an account, but will have to create one to post data.

 - Reporting Power Outages: Users can report power outages by visiting the application and providing the following details:
   - Location